Various Thoughts About My Work

 the political area when conversing with

-the Music World is, nonetheless, very much involved
+that the Music World is, nonetheless, very much

-how to keep the art form relevant for an audience which
+about how to keep the art form relevant for an audience

 and sexist tropes of yesteryear.”
 It